usnistgov/FIPS201/_FIPS201/frontend.md

 documents provided during identity proofing and registration to the extent possible.
 The full name SHALL be printed in the &lt;Primary Identifier&gt;, &lt;Secondary Identifier&gt; format.
 The entire full name SHOULD be printed on available lines of Zone 2F and either identifier could be wrapped.
 The wrapped identifier SHALL be indicated with “&gt;” character at the end of the line.
-The identifiers may be printed on separate lines if each fits on one line.
+The identifiers MAY be printed on separate lines if each fits on one line.
 Departments and agencies SHALL use the largest font size of 7 to 10 points that allows the full name to be printed.
 The font size 7 point allows space for 3 lines and SHALL only be used if the full name does not fit on two lines with font size 8 point.
 Table 4-1 provides examples of separate Primary